Brunson scores 40 as Knicks end 9-game skid vs Nets, 124-106

 AP Basketball Writer

+“You’ve got to give them credit.
+They’ve been really good the past couple of years and they were great tonight,” Brunson said, “but I think we just had the upper hand in the second half and we kind of just turned it up a little bit and came away with a win.”

-More importantly for the seventh-place Knicks, they pulled within two games of the Nets for fifth place in the Eastern Conference.
+The seventh-place Knicks pulled within two games of the Nets for fifth place in the Eastern Conference.
 The top six teams are guaranteed playoff spots.

 Spencer Dinwiddie scored 28 points for the Nets, who showed again how much of a struggle scoring could be after trading their two All-Stars last week.
 Cam Johnson had 14, but Mikal Bridges, who came with him from Phoenix in the Durant trade, was 2 of 8 for seven points.